omkar619-dev/Wysa-automation/README.md

 4. import all the required packages and write a test using the appropriate js syntax and a callback anonymous arrow function with the fixture defined.
 5. using async await, find the locators and do the methods which are required in testing a login feature functionality.
 6. To run the test use `npx playwright test Login.spec.js` for a headed mode and using the chromium browsers only use `npx playwright test Login.spec.js --project=chromium --headed`
+7. To get the reports on the info of the test cases use the `npx playwright test show-report`
+8. We can get a screenshot as well, this is an inbuilt functionality we get with playwright using `await page.screenshot({ path: 'screenshot.png', fullPage: true });` or `await page.screenshot({ path: 'screenshot.png' });` in your test code.